Descent and chromatic homotopy theory

 The talks and discussion session on Monday, September 2, will aim to help participants acquire the desired prerequisites for the four mini-series.
 Of course, everybody is strongly encouraged to acquire as much as possible of these prerequisites before the meeting starts.

-Please consult this PDF for the abstracts and prerequisites.
+Please consult this PDF for the abstracts of the invited talks and the lecture courses, and prerequisites.
+(Updated 28/08/2019).

 Registration is free but mandatory.